 Palm oil

-Palm oil comes from the oil palm or Elaeis guineensis.
-The oil is extracted from palm fruits.
-The palm fruits are orange/red and about 5 centimeters.
-They are together with hundreds in a dense, to a 25-pound heavy truss.
-An oil palm supplies about 3.6 tonnes fruit per hectare.
-This corresponds with 4000 liters of oil.
-The yield per hectare of palm oil is significantly higher than other oil crops such as rapeseed oil and sunflower oil, palm oil is therefore usually much cheaper than other vegetable oils.
-An oil palm can provide fruit the whole year, for 30 years.
+Palm oil comes from the oil palm, or Elaeis guineensis.
+The oil is extracted from orange-red palm fruits that are about 5 centimeters in size.
+They are together with hundreds in a dense, 25-pound heavy truss.
+An oil palm supplies about 3.6 tonnes of fruit per hectare.
+This corresponds with 4.000 litres of oil.
+The yield per hectare of palm oil is significantly higher than that of other oil crops such as rapeseed oil and sunflower oil, palm oil is therefore usually much cheaper than other vegetable oils.
+An oil palm can provide fruit the whole year for 30 years.

 Palm oil is refined or fractionated (filtered) so that different products are created, like: